-- (c) Grants to assist schools in implementing their comprehensive school safety plan shall be made available through the School Safety Partnership as authorized by Section 32262. - (d) Each school site council or school safety planning committee in developing and updating a comprehensive school safety plan shall, where practical, consult, cooperate, and coordinate with other school site councils or school safety planning committees. - (e) The comprehensive school safety plan shall be evaluated and amended, as needed, by the school safety planning committee no less than once a year to ensure that the comprehensive school safety plan is properly implemented.
-An updated file of all safety-related plans and materials shall be readily available for inspection by the public. - (f) The comprehensive school safety plan, as written and updated by the school site council or school safety planning committee, shall be submitted for approval under subdivision (a) of Section 35294.8. - (g) This section shall remain in effect only until January 1, 2000, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2000, deletes or extends that date. - SEC.
-4. Section 35294.2 is added to the Education Code, to read: - 35294.2. (a) School safety planning may include, but is not limited to, the following: - (1) Assessing the current status of school crime committed on school campuses and at school-related functions. - (2) Identifying appropriate strategies and programs that will provide or maintain a high level of school safety. - (3) Developing an action plan, in conjunction with local law enforcement agencies, for implementing appropriate safety strategies and programs and determining the fiscal impact of executing the strategies and programs.
-The action plan may identify available - resources which will provide for implementation of the plan. - (4) Establishing a school wide dress code, pursuant to Section 35183, that prohibits pupils from wearing "gang-related apparel."
-For those purposes, the parties participating in the development of the comprehensive school safety plan shall define "gang-related"

-apparel."
+(c) Grants to assist schools in implementing their comprehensive school safety plan shall be made available through the School Safety Partnership as authorized by Section 32262.

+(d) Each school site council or school safety planning committee in developing and updating a comprehensive school safety plan shall, where practical, consult, cooperate, and coordinate with other school site councils or school safety planning committees.

+(e) The comprehensive school safety plan shall be evaluated and amended, as needed, by the school safety planning committee no less than once a year to ensure that the comprehensive school safety plan is properly implemented.
+An updated file of all safety-related plans and materials shall be readily available for inspection by the public.

+(f) The comprehensive school safety plan, as written and updated by the school site council or school safety planning committee, shall be submitted for approval under subdivision (a) of Section 35294.8.

+(g) This section shall remain in effect only until January 1, 2000, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2000, deletes or extends that date.

+35294.2. (a) School safety planning may include, but is not limited to, the following:

+(1) Assessing the current status of school crime committed on school campuses and at school-related functions.

+(2) Identifying appropriate strategies and programs that will provide or maintain a high level of school safety.

+(3) Developing an action plan, in conjunction with local law enforcement agencies, for implementing appropriate safety strategies and programs and determining the fiscal impact of executing the strategies and programs.
+The action plan may identify available resources which will provide for implementation of the plan.

+(4) Establishing a school wide dress code, pursuant to Section 35183, that prohibits pupils from wearing "gang-related apparel."
+For those purposes, the parties participating in the development of the comprehensive school safety plan shall define "gang-related apparel."
 The definition shall be limited to apparel that, if worn or displayed on a school campus reasonably could be determined to threaten the health and safety of the school environment.
 Any school wide dress code established pursuant to this section shall be enforced on the school campus and at any school-sponsored activity by the principal of the school or the person designated by the principal.
 For the purposes of this paragraph, "gang-related apparel" shall not be considered a protected form of speech pursuant to Section 48950.